This documentation is for an unreleased version of Apache Flink Stateful Functions. We recommend you use the latest stable version.

-In addition to the Apache Flink processes, a full deployment requires ZooKeeper (for master failover) and bulk storage (S3, HDFS, NAS, GCS, Azure Blob Store, etc.) to store Flink’s checkpoints.
+In addition to the Apache Flink processes, a full deployment requires ZooKeeper or Kubernetes (for master failover) and bulk storage (S3, HDFS, NAS, GCS, Azure Blob Store, etc.) to store Flink’s checkpoints.
 In turn, the deployment requires no database, and Flink processes do not require persistent volumes.

 A core principle of many Stream Processors is that application logic and the application state must be co-located.
 That approach is the basis for their out-of-the box consistency.
 Stateful Functions takes a unique approach to that by logically co-locating state and compute, but allowing to physically separate them.

 Logical co-location: Messaging, state access/updates and function invocations are managed tightly together, in the same way as in Flink’s DataStream API.
 State is sharded by key, and messages are routed to the state by key.
 There is a single writer per key at a time, also scheduling the function invocations.

 Physical separation: Functions can be executed remotely, with message and state access provided as part of the invocation request.
 This way, functions can be managed independently, like stateless processes.